xmos/xcore_iot/examples/freertos/person_detection/README.rst

 The example uses an `ArduCam 2MP Plus OV2640 Mini Module SPI camera <https://www.arducam.com/product/arducam-2mp-spi-camera-b0067-arduino/>`__ to capture a 96x96 8 bit grayscale image.
 The application will attempt to classify whether the image contains a person or does not contain a person.

 When a person is detected LED 0 turns on.
 When a person is not detected LED 0 turns off.
 LED 3 toggles after each inference.
-Additionally, a Python 3 script is provided to output image and output tensor pairs to the host machine.
-This script requires `Numpy <https://numpy.org/>`__ and `Matplotlib <https://matplotlib.org/>`__.
+Additionally, a Python script is provided to output image and output tensor pairs to the host machine.
+Ensure you have installed Python 3 and the XCore SDK Python requirements.

 **************
 Hardware setup